 Multi-campus proposals are eligible for consideration and will be reviewed and evaluated equally with single-campus proposals.
 Multi-campus proposals shall be submitted to the divisional research committees and are subject independently to each division's guidelines and criteria for evaluation.
 Multi-campus proposals must clearly identify either a Principal Investigator or one contact person with whom the LAUC R&PD Committee can communicate for additional information and for notification of the Committee's recommendations.
 The chair of the divisional research committee at the campus where the Principal Investigator or contact person is located will forward the proposal to the Chair of the LAUC R&PD Committee.

-All successful applicants are required to submit the following to the Chair of University-wide LAUC R&PD Committee:
+All successful applicants are required to submit the following via e-mail to the Chair of University-wide LAUC R&PD Committee:

-- Annual Report – A concise annual electronic report, which outlines progress and funds expended, is due at the end of the funding year (by July 1).
-Send email to the Chair of the LAUC R&PD Committee.
+Annual Report – A concise annual report, which outlines progress and funds expended, is due at the end of the funding year (by July 1).

-- Final Report (email is preferred) – A final report summarizing project achievements is due within one month of the conclusion of the project.
-The Chair will distribute this report to each campus and the Office of the President.
+Final Report – A final report summarizing project achievements is due within one month of the conclusion of the project.
+The report will be posted to the LAUC website and sent to the UC Office of the President.

-- Final Product – One copy of any product (publication, videocassette, audio recording, web site, etc.) resulting from a research project must be sent to the Chair of the University-wide LAUC R&PD Committee.
+Final Product – One copy of any product (publication, media, website, etc.) resulting from a research project must be sent to the Chair of the University-wide LAUC R&PD Committee.
 The Chair will deposit this copy in the LAUC Archives.
-When appropriate, copies of the product should be added (and cataloged) to a circulating collection of the local institution, as well as deposited in the UC eScholarship Repository, if appropriate.
+When appropriate, copies of the product should be added (and cataloged) to a circulating collection of the local institution, and deposited in the UC eScholarship Repository.